Vasa Previa and Birth Injuries

 Normally, fetal blood vessels in the umbilical cord connect the infant to the central region of the placenta.
-Vasa previa is a condition in which these vessels migrate out of the umbilical cord and into the membranes that lie across the opening of the birth canal.
+Vasa previa is a condition in which these vessels migrate out of the umbilical cord and into the amniotic sac membranes that lie across the opening of the birth canal.

 Because of their position, these vessels are at risk of rupturing during labor and delivery.
 If the fetal blood vessels do rupture, it can lead to massive fetal blood loss and birth injury.
 Mothers with a diagnosis of vasa previa typically should receive a recommendation for an early scheduled C-section delivery.

-Risk factors for vasa previa include:
+Risk factors and causes of vasa previa

 - Pregnancies resulting from in-vitro fertilization (IVF)